If you are looking for my list of math games, go here.

 Learning this math is like a chair that stands on four legs: turning lectures into helpful lecture notes, carefully doing both "prompt" and "enough" homework problems, developing good test-taking techniques, and preparing your own step-by-step practice problems and answers.
 Neglecting any of these four is dangerous!
 Please do not demonstrate such recklessness.
 Successful students make time for all four.

-You can see your grades for the first midterm.
-Remember to submit a study plan!
+You can see your grades for the third midterm (version one).

 Also see LCC's poster PDF Tips for Success.